 My brother almost died from a heart attack a few years back.
-Both his mind and body were resilient, and he is now in great health.
+Because of his resilience, he is now in great health.
 Nothing gets your attention quite like a life or death situation.

 Whether a person hangs in or gives up during tough times depends on their mental toughness and ability to bounce back.
 Resilience is harnessing your response to stress when you’re faced with adversity.
 Since setbacks are part of any endeavor, success hinges on resilience.